turrnut/CNatural/README.md

 **📰 news**: Version 1.0 is now released!
 #### 📩 How to reach me:[Click Here](https://discord.com/invite/F8mpvVgjNs) to join my discord server!

-Tara is a programming language.
-It is a High-Level, Just-In-Time(JIT) compiled, dynamically typed language.
+Emi is a High-Level, Just-In-Time(JIT) compiled, dynamically typed language with both its compiler and interpreter written in C. The compiler compiles to an intermediate representation (IR) before executing it.
+The language is based on the Lox programming language by Robert Nystrom.

 ## Documentation
-Learn more by visiting our [github wiki](https://github.com/turrnut/Tara/wiki), There you will find some code examples, API reference manual as well as a quick and simple tutorial.
-However, we currently don't have anything there yet.
+Coming soon...
+The syntax of the language will be put here.

 ### If you would like to join us, [Click Here](CONTRIBUTING.md) to view the contributing guide.